devnull-cz/c-prog-lang/modules/structures.md

 Hint: exploit the fact that pointer can be assigned an integer (0) + use pointer arithmetics

+The macro is useful for debugging (mapping disassembly to C code based on literal offsets) and also when working with *flexible array member*.

 Note: `offsetof()` is a standard macro available since ANSI C via `stddef.h`.